arielf/weight-loss/README.md

 #### More friendly interface
 [Shyal Beardsley](http://shyal.com) has built a starter front-end for this: ***[weightbrains.com](http://weightbrains.com)*** (Note and fair warning: this is a prototype, experimental, work in progress)

+## Credits: This is a fork from the github arielf/weight-loss (I edited his original work to fit my data)
 ## Acknowledgements
 Big thanks to the following people for contributing to this project in myriad ways, comments, references, corrections, etc.